jplandry908/CloudPEASS/README.md

 Welcome to the **Cloud Privilege Escalation Awesome Script Suite** – your one-stop solution to **find your permissions** whenever you compromise a principal in a **Red Team** across major cloud platforms: **Azure, GCP, and AWS**.
 This suite is designed to help you determine all your permissions and also what it's possible to accomplish with them, focusing on **privilege escalation** and accessing **sensitive information** 🔥, and other potential attack vectors **without modifying any resources**.

 This toolkit leverages advanced techniques to enumerate your permissions (it uses different permission enumeration techniques depending on the cloud) and utilizes insights from **[HackTricks Cloud](https://cloud.hacktricks.wiki/en/index.html)** plus a curated permissions catalog (**Blue-CloudPEASS**) to classify permissions as **critical / high / medium / low**.
-Optionally, it can use **HackTricks AI** 🤖 to suggest potential attack paths; to minimize data shared, it only sends resource identifiers and **critical/high** permission names (never medium/low).
-If you prefer not to use the AI, append **`--not-use-hacktricks-ai`** when executing the tools.

 ---